 Specific transporter assay details are presented in Supplemental Table 3.
-The accumulation of GalNAc siRNAs into membrane vesicles was determined using inside-out membrane vesicles (total protein: 50 μg/well for all transporters) prepared from cells overexpressing human ATP-binding cassette transporters as well as from control cells.
-Two incubation time points (2 and 20 minutes) and two concentrations of GalNAc siRNAs were tested in the presence of ATP or AMP to determine whether the GalNAc siRNA is actively transported into the vesicles.
-Reactions were quenched by the addition of 200 $\mu$ l of ice-cold washing buffer and immediate filtration via glass fiber filters mounted to a 96-well plate (filter plate).
-The filters were washed five times with 200 $\mu$ l of ice-cold washing buffer and dried.
-GalNAc siRNA was extracted from the vesicles through lysing them two times with 100 μl of lysis solution [Epicentre, Tissue & Cell Lysis Solution (600 ml)].
-Samples were analyzed to determine the concentration of GalNAc siRNA retained inside the vesicles determined by LC-MS/MS detection.
+The accumulation of GalNAc-siRNA into membrane vesicles was determined using inside-out membrane vesicles (total protein: 50 μ g/well for all transporters) prepared from cells overexpressing human ABC transporters as well as from control cells.
+Two incubation time points (2 and 20 min) and two concentrations of GalNAc-siRNA were tested in the presence of ATP or AMP, to determine whether GalNAc-siRNA is actively transported into the vesicles.
+Reactions were quenched by the addition of 200 μ L of ice-cold washing buffer and immediate filtration via glass fiber filters mounted to a 96-well plate (filter plate).
+The filters were washed 5 × 200 μ L of ice-cold washing buffer and dried.
+GalNAc-siRNA was extracted from the vesicles through lysing these by applying 2 times with 100 μ L lysis solution (Epicentre, Tissue & Cell Lysis Solution (600 ml).
+Samples were analyzed to determine the concentration of GalNAc-siRNA retained inside the vesicles determined by LC-MS/MS detection.
 Incubation with AMP provided background activity values for all data points.
-Incubations with probe substrate (solvent only) served as the positive controls, while membrane vesicle preparations from control cells [for breast cancer resistance protein (BCRP) and P-glycoprotein (P-gp)] or Sf9 cells expressing $\beta$ -gal [for bile salt export pump (BSEP)] served as the negative controls.
+Incubation with probe substrate (solvent only) served as positive controls while membrane vesicle preparations from control cells (for BCRP and P-gp) or Sf9 cells expressing beta-gal (for BSEP) served as negative controls.